jun7/wyebadblock/README.md

 # wyebadblock
-An adblock extension for [wyeb](https://github.com/jun7/wyeb), also webkit2gtk browsers may be.
+An adblock extension for [wyeb](https://github.com/jun7/wyeb), also webkit2gtk browsers.

 most of code of this are from https://github.com/GNOME/epiphany/tree/master/embed/web-extension